Exploring Topology of the Universe in the Cosmic Microwave Background: Hyperbolic geometry

 In order to describe CH 3-manifolds, the volume plays a crucial role since only a finite number of CH 3-manifolds with the same volume exist\cite{Thurston82}.
-The key facts are: the volumes of CH 3-manifolds obtained by Dehn surgeries on a cusped manifold $M_c$ are always less than the volume of $M_c$; CH 3-manifolds converge to $M_c$ in the limit $|p|,|q| \rightarrow \infty$. \BF \mycaption{A prefix ``m'' in the labeling number represents a cusped manifold obtained by gluing five or fewer ideal tetrahedra.
+The key facts are: the volumes of CH 3-manifolds obtained by Dehn surgeries on a cusped manifold $M_c$ are always less than the volume of $M_c$; CH 3-manifolds converge to $M_c$ in the limit $|p|,|q| \rightarrow \infty$. \BF \centerline{\psfig{figure=volumeN.eps,width=12cm}} \mycaption{A prefix ``m'' in the labeling number represents a cusped manifold obtained by gluing five or fewer ideal tetrahedra.
 The numbers in the right side denote the volumes of the corresponding cusped manifold.
 The volumes have been computed by using the SnapPea kernel.} \EF As shown in figure \ref{fig:vol}, the volume spectra are discrete but there are many accumulation points which correspond to the volumes of various cusped manifolds.
-The smallest cusped manifolds in the known manifolds have volume $2.0299$ which are labeled as ``m003'' and ``m004''in SnapPea. m003 and m004 are topologically equivalent to the complement of a certain knot in the lens space $L_{5,1}$ and the complement of a ``figure eight knot'' (figure \ref{fig:fig8}), respectively\cite{Matveev}. \BF[b] \mycaption{The figure in the left side represents a ``figure eight knot'' and the figure in the right shows the Dirichlet domain of a cusped manifold m004 viewed from two opposite directions in the Klein(projective) coordinates where geodesics and planes are mapped into their Euclidean counterparts.
+The smallest cusped manifolds in the known manifolds have volume $2.0299$ which are labeled as ``m003'' and ``m004''in SnapPea. m003 and m004 are topologically equivalent to the complement of a certain knot in the lens space $L_{5,1}$ and the complement of a ``figure eight knot'' (figure \ref{fig:fig8}), respectively\cite{Matveev}. \BF[b] \centerline{\psfig{figure=fig8N.eps,width=6cm} \psfig{figure=m004.eps,width=6cm} } \mycaption{The figure in the left side represents a ``figure eight knot'' and the figure in the right shows the Dirichlet domain of a cusped manifold m004 viewed from two opposite directions in the Klein(projective) coordinates where geodesics and planes are mapped into their Euclidean counterparts.
 The two vertices on the left and right edges of the polyhedron which are identified by an element of the discrete isometry group correspond to a cusped point.
 Colors on the faces correspond to the identification maps.
-One obtains the Dirichlet domain of m003 by interchanging colors on quadrilateral faces in the lower(or upper) right figure.} \EF \BF[b] \mycaption{Dirichlet domains of the Weeks manifold (left) and the Thurston manifold(right) viewed from opposite directions in the Klein(projective) coordinates.
+One obtains the Dirichlet domain of m003 by interchanging colors on quadrilateral faces in the lower(or upper) right figure.} \EF \BF[b] \centerline{\psfig{figure=Weeks.eps,width=6.5cm} \psfig{figure=Thurston.eps,width=6.5cm} } \mycaption{Dirichlet domains of the Weeks manifold (left) and the Thurston manifold(right) viewed from opposite directions in the Klein(projective) coordinates.
 Colors on the faces correspond to the identification maps.
 The manifolds can be obtained by performing (3,-1) and (-2,3) Dehn surgeries on m003, respectively.} \EF (3,-1) and (-2, 3) Dehn surgeries on m003 yield the smallest and the second smallest known manifolds, which are called the Weeks manifold (volume=0.9427) and the Thurston manifold (volume=0.9814), respectively.
 It should be noted that the volume of CH manifolds must be larger than 0.16668... times cube of the curvature radius although no concrete examples of manifolds with such small volumes are known\cite{GMT96}.
 As $|p|$ and $|q|$ becomes large, the volumes converge to that of $M_c$.
 Similarly, one can do Dehn surgeries on m004 or other cusped manifolds to obtain a different series of CH manifolds.